Flo-fllt/Projet_chem/README.md

 #Naviguate to the package folder
 cd Projet_chem/Package_retrosynth

-#Install the package locally in editable mode
+#Install the package locally in editable mode, make sure to activate your environment before doing so
 pip install -e .

 #This will install the retrosynth package on your machine.
 You can now import and use its functions anywhere in your Python environment:
 from retrosynthese.training import train_model
 from retrosynthese.affichage import remove_atom_mapping
 ````
+This will automatically install all the requirements and functions needed to run the code.